Daniel Lewis James: Seaward

-His family came to Carmel-by-the-Sea, California in 1916, In 1918, his father purchased property in Carmel Highlands, California and hired the firm Greene and Greene to build a sandstone and granite Mediterranean-style on a bluff overlooking the Pacific Ocean.
+His family came to Carmel-by-the-Sea, California in 1916.
+In 1918, his father purchased property in Carmel Highlands, California, and hired the firm Greene and Greene to build a sandstone and granite Mediterranean-style house on a bluff overlooking the Pacific Ocean.
 The design of the house was based on Tintagel Castle in North Cornwall, England.
 It has arched windows and a red tile roof.
 The main house has three bedrooms and four bathrooms.
 There is a one-bedroom caretaker's cottage that was built in 1940.
 Greene supervised the construction of the granite house that took five years to complete.
 The house was later called "Seaward" and was a summer retreat for the family for 20 years.

 When his father died in 1944, his wife Lily moved to Seaward.
 She supported many of the local groups, including the Carmel Bach Festival.

-In 2022, actor Brad Pitt purchased Seaward for $40M.
+In 2022, actor Brad Pitt purchased Seaward for $40 million.

 Career

 After completing college in 1933, James moved back to the Seaward house full-time.
 While in Carmel, he was active in the local theater groups and performed with the Carmel Players.
-In 1938, James directed Chekov's comedy "The Book."
-Roasalie had the lead role.
+In 1938, James directed Chekhov's comedy The Boor.
+His wife Rosalie had the lead role.

 James met filmmaker Charlie Chaplin at Seaward.
-The two became friends with John Steinbeck at the time he was working on The Grapes of Wrath, at his home in Los Gatos, California.
+The two became friends with John Steinbeck at the time he was working on The Grapes of Wrath at his home in Los Gatos, California.
 James moved back to Hollywood and was an assistant director on the movie The Great Dictator with Charlie Chaplin in 1940.
 It was his business association with Chaplin, as well as his time in Hollywood, that brought him to the attention of the House Un-American Activities Committee.
-Both he and his wife Lilith were called to testify and refused to self-incriminate under their Fifth Amendment rights.
+Both he and his wife Lilith were called to testify and refused to self-incriminate, citing their Fifth Amendment rights.

-In 1942, James released Winter Soldiers, a play presented at the New School of Social Research on the efforts of the underground to impede the Nazi advance toward Moscow during World War II.
+In 1942, James released Winter Soldiers, a play presented at the New School of Social Research, on the efforts of the underground to impede the Nazi advance toward Moscow during World War II.

 He and his second wife, Lilith, wrote the book for Bloomer Girl, a successful 1944 Broadway musical.
 It had 654 performances and traveled across state.
 Then he kept out of sight as an author for some time.
-For the next 20 years, he and his wife worked as volunteers in Hispanic neighborhoods in East Los Angeles.
+For the next twenty years, he and his wife worked as volunteers in Hispanic neighborhoods in East Los Angeles.